 - it has caused a settling in the period defect in a new building such that the building work that does not perform at a standard reasonably expected of work carried out by a competent holder of a contractor’s licence of the relevant class".

-To find our more about rectification post building, just go to the "Rectification of Building Work Policy" Fact Sheet on Queensland Building and Construction Commission's (QBCC) website.
+To find out more about rectification post building, just go to the "Rectification of Building Work Policy" Fact Sheet on Queensland Building and Construction Commission's (QBCC) website.

 Warranty Building Inspection

-That's why it's really important to schedule your ABIS Warranty Building Inspection as a follow-up 11 months after your Handover and within the QBCC's 12-month non-structural building defects warranty period.
+It is imperative to schedule your ABIS Warranty Building Inspection as a follow-up 11 months after your Building Handover and within the QBCC's 12-month non-structural building defects warranty period.

-Because our inspectors are independent and builders themselves, your builder is more likely to take your rectification request seriously when it's backed up by our detailed Warranty Building Report.
+Our qualified building inspectors are independent and builders themselves - your builder is more likely to take your rectification request seriously when it is backed up by our detailed Warranty Building Report.
 Builders also appreciate ABIS' Warranty Reports because as an independent professional quality check it gives them a chance to ensure that you're completely satisfied with their work.
 Happy clients are good for their business!
 And if all else fails, then you've got great ammunition for any case you put before the QBCC.